zammad/zammad-user-documentation/extras/i-doit-track-company-property.rst

    :alt: (Screencast) See a list of all tickets for an asset in i-doit
    :align: center

-   Click the 💬 in the toolbar to list an asset’s tickets.
+   Click the 💬 in the toolbar to list an asset's tickets.
    Use the **🔗 Open in ticketsystem** button to open the ticket in Zammad.

-You can even launch Zammad’s new ticket dialog directly from i-doit, with the asset already linked for you:
+You can even launch Zammad's new ticket dialog directly from i-doit, with the asset already linked for you:

 .. figure:: /images/extras/i-doit-track-company-property/add-ticket-with-idoit-asset_via-idoit.gif